-(1) Includes the net remeasurement of loss allowance (after transfers) attributable mainly to changes in volume and in the credit quality of existing loans.

-(2) This represents additional management overlay for the period ended 31 December 2020.
+- (1) Includes the net remeasurement of loss allowance (after transfers) attributable mainly to changes in volume and in the credit quality of existing loans. - (2) This represents additional management overlay for the year ended 31 December 2021.

-Loss allowance - investment in securities at amortised cost
+Loss allowance - investment securities at amortised cost